Kia EV6 review: running costs & insurance

 The Kia EV6 is, like all fully zero-emissions vehicles, zero-rated for road tax (VED) in the UK until 2025.
 Zero-emissions status also means exemption from the London Congestion Charge until 2025, as well as from other low and zero-emissions zones that are popping up around the country.

-According to June 2022 data from CDL Vehicle Information Services (CDL VIS), the Kia EV6 should be worth close to 56% of its new value after three years or 36,000 miles on the road.
+According to March 2023 depreciation data from independent industry experts, the Kia EV6 should be worth between 57-59% of its new value after three years or 36,000 miles on the road.
+That’s incredibly impressive, and beats rivals like the BMW i4 (52-56%) and Ford Mustang Mach-E (50-54%) hands down.

 In This Review